EMPHATICSoft/emphaticsoft/EventDisplay/WebDisplay/README.md

   - How do we manage port numbers with many users on the same GPVM?
 Right now, they see each other's event displays!
 - Before next run:
 - Later...
+  - Click on an object to set the camera target?
+I also envision this showing the ParameterSet that created or configured that object.
   - Extensibility: Goal is for ordinary analyzers to add information to display without writing graphics code.
 Better if they don't have to modify event display code at all.
     - Easy difficulty: FHICL interface to add arbitrary volumes from the GDML.
 The only big thing I'm missing is calculating positions from TGeoManager.
 One way I've done that before is to go recursively up the TGeoNode hierarchy until I find the volume I'm looking for and accumulate matrices along the way.
 It would solve the general problem, but it's not easy to get right!
     - Medium difficulty: evd::Metadata data products associated with any data product the event display consumes.
 Has color and name overrides.